-The accompanying unaudited consolidated financial statements were compiled in accordance with the accounting policies set forth in Note 1 - Summary of Significant Policies in our Consolidated Financial Statements as of and for the year ended December 31, 2018, included in our 2018 Annual Report.
+The accompanying unaudited consolidated financial statements were compiled in accordance with the accounting policies set forth in Note 2 - Basis of Presentation and Summary of Significant Policies in our Consolidated Financial Statements as of and for the year ended December 31, 2018, included in our 2018 Annual Report.
 The accompanying consolidated unaudited financial statements reflect all adjustments consisting of normal recurring adjustments that, in the opinion of management, are necessary to reflect a fair statement of our consolidated financial condition, results of operations, and cash flows.
 The results of operations for acquired companies are included from the dates of acquisition.
-Operating results for the three months ended March 31, 2019 are not necessarily indicative of the results that may be expected for the year ended December 31, 2019.
+Operating results for the six months ended June 30, 2019 are not necessarily indicative of the results that may be expected for the year ended December 31, 2019.
+The Financial Accounting Standards Board ("FASB") issues Accounting Standards Updates ("ASU" or "Update") and Accounting Standards Codifications ("ASC"), which are the primary source of GAAP.